- Frontpage

 If the Signature Panel is unavailable, ask the student for the certified file.

 The Student and Learning Services’ customer service desk offers general study counselling, information on term registration and study rights and maintains the student register.
+Changes to personal information are done at the Student and Learning Services’ customer service.
 The customer services desk also provides study certificates and transcripts of records.

 Phone number: +358 29 445 8900